metasfresh/metasfresh-documentation/_rest_api_collection/EN/order-candidates-rest-controller-impl.md

 ## Overview
 Via this endpoint you can import sales order candidates into metasfresh and at the same time even create new business partner and product entries.
 You can also use this endpoint to upload file attachments and attach them to the sales order candidates.

-To use this endpoint successfully, you might need the following data:
+To use this endpoint successfully, you require the following data:
-- Data source name of the endpoint (**dataSourceName**): `SOURCE.de.metas.ordercandidate.rest.OrderCandidatesRestControllerImpl`
+- Data source name of the endpoint (**dataSource**): `int-SOURCE.de.metas.rest_api.ordercandidates.impl.OrderCandidatesRestControllerImpl`
-- Internal name of the data target (**dataDestInternalName**): `DEST.de.metas.ordercandidate`
+- Internal name of the data target (**dataDest**): `int-DEST.de.metas.ordercandidate`

+These are so-called "identifier strings" (ID strings) whose respective values need to be specified using one of the corresponding prefixes:
+- `int-` for the ID of the data record on the internal platform (`internalId`)
+- `ext-` for the ID of the data record on the external platform (`externalId`)
+- `val-` for the search key of the data entry in metasfresh

+If no prefix is provided, the value is regarded as the ID of the data entry (`AD_Input_DataSource_ID` = `metasfreshId`).

 | **Note:** |
 | :--- |